Antoine Vaudoyer

 Antoine-Laurent-Thomas Vaudoyer (21 December 1756, Paris - 27 May 1846, Paris) was a French architect.
 He was married to Alexandrine-Julie Lagrenée, daughter of the painter, Louis Jean François Lagrenée.
 Their son, Léon, was also a well-known architect.

 Biography

-In accordance with his father's wishes, he joined the Lorraine Dragoons, a cavalry regiment, in 1777.
+following his father's wishes, he joined the Lorraine Dragoons, a cavalry regiment, in 1777.
 He had served for only one year when his father died, and he resigned.
 Free to pursue his own goals, he entered the workshops of Marie-Joseph Peyre, and attended classes at the Académie royale d'architecture.
 His design for a royal menagerie earned him the Grand prix d'Architecture (now the Prix de Rome) in 1783.
 Later that year, he left for a five-year stay at the Académie de France à Rome; in the Palazzo Mancini.

 He returned to France in 1788.
 The following year, he opened a "free workshop" and began taking students.
 In 1791, when it was proposed that the Church of Sainte-Geneviève, recently completed, be transformed into what is now called the Panthéon, he expressed his strong opposition.